 If you have questions about a particular work at home job, or even just working from home in general, ask your friends and family if they know of anyone you could speak with.

-Also, consumer advocacy websites like HighYa can be great resources for helping you to weed out work at home scams (and many other types of scams as well).
+Also, consumer advocacy websites like HighYa can be great resources for helping you determine if a work at home opportunity is legitimate.